lepidus/dataversePlugin/README.md

 We are implementing this plugin for OPS and OJS 3.3 (or higher) for SciELO Brasil.

-It is a work in progress, the current version is a MVP for OPS only.
+It is a work in progress, the current version is a MVP for OPS and OJS.

 ## Compatibility

 The latest release of this plugin is compatible with the following PKP applications:

-* OPS 3.3 (or higher)
+* OPS 3.3.0
+* OJS 3.3.0

 Using PHP between 7.3 and 8.1.